rtfmtom/CPU/README.md

 # About

 This project is an implementation of the "Hack" computer specification from Nisan & Schocken's _The Elements of Computing Systems_.

 All circuits were designed using [Digital](https://github.com/hneemann/Digital?tab=readme-ov-file), an open-source digital logic designer and circuit simulator.

-# Harvard Architecture
+# Architecture

-The Harvard architecture is a variant of the Von Neumann machine where program memory and data memory are separate.
+The `HackComputer` is a Harvard architecture computer, meaning that program memory and data memory are physically separate.[^1]

+[^1]: This is distinct from the more familiar Von Neumann architecture, in which program instructions and data share a unified memory space in RAM.

 <img width="555" height="508" alt="Computer" src="https://github.com/user-attachments/assets/84cd90c5-d9dc-4923-9b1c-88e013d686c9" />